kwonghung-YIP/aws-springboot-ecs-eks/01-ecs-ec2-cluster/README.md

 ## Features coverd in this example
-- Create a ECS Cluster which uses EC2 instances as working node, and deploy a Nginx service on it
+- Create a ECS Cluster which uses EC2 instances as working node
 - EC2 instances are spinned up with Auto Scaling Group and EC2 Launch Template
+- Create a Application Load Balancer to route the public traffic to nginx instances
+- Create a EFS storage to share the site content to all Nginx instances, Nginx mounts to an Access Point
+- Deploy Nginx containers as ECS Task and Service
+- Nested CloudFormation Stack

 ##
 ```bash